We recommend that you talk to a student advisor, if you become a parent (by birth or adoption) while studying at ITU.

-Being a new parent, you may study on special terms that enable you to concentrate on your newborn while also being study active to the extent manageable.
+Being a new parent, you can study on special terms which enables you to concentrate on your child while also being an active student.
 You can:

-If you are the father, you can study on special terms for 6 months.
-The period can start when your child is born, and must be completed before the child is one and a half years old.
+As a father, you can study on special terms for 6 months.
+The period can start when your child is born and must be completed before the child is 1,5 years old.

 How to apply

-In order to apply to study on special terms because of childbirth, you must send an email to firstname.lastname@example.org.
-Here you let us know how you have chosen to divide your time according to studies and maternity.
-Use the form: Other exemptions.
+In order to apply to study on special terms because of childbirth or adoption, you must send an application for an exemption to email@example.com.

 If you have chosen to be partly active, please specify how many ECTS you are going to be taking, and in which semesters.
 We need to make sure that your registration for courses are in order.

-If you are the mother, you must enclose the medical record (vandrejournal) or birth certificate.
+As a mother, you must attach the medical record (vandrejournal) or birth certificate.

-If you are the father, you must enclose a birth certificate or paternity certificate.
+As a father, you must attach a birth certificate or paternity certificate.

 Remember the provisional study plan is only a helping tool for you to have an overview and a plan for the coming semesters.
 You yourself will have to register for all courses and projects.